Part 5 in Our Leadership Series for Navigating Struggle, Uncertainty, and Crisis

 Our need for inspiration begins when we are young children, in the form of our need for role models.
 Our need for role models, which is an aspect of our need for inspiration, is so strong that if children do not have positive role models to look up to, they will look up to role models who exhibit behaviors that are harmful to communities.
 Children are like sponges who can learn to strengthen the muscles of their humanity not only through the Peace Literacy curriculum that we have developed, but also through the actions and examples of parents, teachers, and other adults who use these muscles in their daily lives.
 Much of our Peace Literacy work is focused on helping adults from all backgrounds strengthen the muscles of their humanity, since most of us were never taught by our education system how to do this.

 There is a tremendous need for inspiration today.
 I constantly meet people who are looking for inspiration, because they feel despair when seeing problems grow in our society and around the world.
 We should certainly be alarmed that these problems are growing, but we should not be surprised.
 For so many years, our society has swept psychological and social pathologies, which many people have felt too uncomfortable to talk about, under a metaphorical rug.
-Our current digital technology has not only lifted up that rug, but also magnified the pathologies that many people have tried to repress and hide away.
-Crises such as COVID-19 also tend to magnify pre-existing problems in our society.
+Our current digital technology has not only lifted up that rug, but also amplified the pathologies that many people have tried to repress and hide away.
+Crises such as COVID-19 also tend to amplify pre-existing problems in our society.

 To create practical solutions for these pathologies and problems, we will have to understand and address the root causes that are hidden under our society’s metaphorical rug.
 We will also have to unlock the full power of our non-physical needs – purpose and meaning, nurturing relationships, explanations, expression, inspiration, and as we will discuss next, belonging – so that we can navigate struggle, uncertainty, and crisis in ways that lead to a more peaceful and just world.